izumrudik/compile/README.md

 1. fun
 ### parsing
-every programm gets splited into several tops. for now the only top is function declaration.
+every programm gets splited into several tops. for now the only top is function declaration:
 `fun <name> <code>`

-code is a list of statements inclosed in '{}', separated by ';' statement can be:
+code is a list of statements inclosed in '{}', separated by ';'

+statement can be:
 1. expression
 1. assignment(WIP)